-This Ordinance is adopted under the inherent sovereign Housing Department of the Quartz Valley Indian Reservation in accordance with Article 5, Section 1, Subsections (a), (d), (l) and (p) of the Quartz Valley Indian Reservation’s Constitution.
+This Ordinance is adopted by the General Community Council of the Quartz Valley Indian Community in accordance with Article II, Section 2, and Article V, Section 1(f) of the Quartz Valley Indian Community Constitution.

 B. Findings

-The General Council finds and declares:
+The General Community Council finds and declares:

 (1) That there exist in the Service Area unsafe, and overcrowded dwelling accommodations; that there is a shortage of decent, safe and sanitary dwelling accommodations available at rents or prices which persons can afford; that there are insufficient dwelling accommodations to meet the needs of Tribal members desirous of residing within the Service Area; and that such shortage forces such persons to leave the Service Area or to occupy unsanitary, unsafe and